Out of Eden Walk: Connecting Humanity

 - Engaged a committed community on social media platforms with over 240,000 combined followers, with whom we share our unique stories and visual content and highlight the incredible work of our partners.

-- Inspired the creation of a fellowship curator position and museum exhibition of “Walking China,” featuring the creative work of local Walking Partners, which opened in May 2023 at NYU-Shanghai’s internationally-acclaimed Institute of Contemporary Arts.
-The exhibition had over 3,000 visitors in a three-month period.
+- Inspired the creation of a fellowship curator position and museum exhibition of “Walking China,” featuring the creative work of local Walking Partners that opened in May 2023 at NYU-Shanghai’s internationally-acclaimed Institute of Contemporary Arts.
+The exhibition drew over 3,000 visitors in a three-month period.

-- Created a community storytelling program, “HomeStories,” which is now in use by a global audience of some 2,000 students, community leaders, and lifelong learners, who are participating in all seven continents.
+- Created a community storytelling program, “HomeStories,” now in use by a global audience of some 2,000 students, community leaders, and lifelong learners participating in all seven continents.

 - Built an innovative cross-cultural education hub that has enrolled 35,000 primary and secondary level students in 61 countries.